michaelmoney/SiaraBot/README.md

 ## Description
 **SiaraBot** was designed to bring joy and fun into Slack's channels conversations.
 Depending on the situation.
-"Siara" **welcomes, motivates, amuses, teaches or blamess** team members.
+"Siara" **welcomes, motivates, amuses, teaches or blames** team members.

 **SiaraBot** is a Node.js bot based on polish comedy movie "Kiler" character - **Stefan "Siara" Siarzewski**.
-The main concept of the bot was inspired from <a href="https://github.com/yougov/pmxbot" target="_blank"> YouGov's "pmxbot"</a>
+The main concept of the bot was inspired from <a href="https://github.com/yougov/pmxbot" target="_blank"> YouGov's "pmxbot"</a>.

 <img src="http://michaelmoney.pl/apps/siarabot/siara-logo-new.png" alt="siara">